The Ultimate Fendi Buying Guide: Prices, Quality, and Authenticity Tips

 If you’re getting a pre-loved or pre-owned belt, double-check the belt’s condition.
 Authentic belts are very unlikely to break over time, and signs of wear and tear should be minimal.

-Like Fendi bags, Fendi belts come with a serial number that indicates the authenticity of the belt.
+Like Fendi bags, Fendi belts are accompanied by a serial number that confirms their authenticity.
 The location of the serial number is behind the belt buckle and nowhere else.

 If you find the serial number located at any other spot, such as the other edge of the belt, then it’s a fake.
 Also, be sure to check if the serial number matches the color of the Fendi belt.